tl-its-umich-edu/course-inventory/README.md

 Use `^C` to stop the running MySQL container, or -- if you used the detached flag `-d` with `docker-compose up` -- use `docker-compose down`.

+Data in the MySQL database will persist after the container is stopped, as MySQL data is stored in a volume that is mapped to a `.data/` directory in the project.
+To completely reset the database, delete the `.data` directory.

 #### With a Virtual Environment